Aranya Documentation An overview of the Aranya project

 Overview

 Graph traversal in Aranya can exhibit exponential time complexity when visiting ancestor segments during operations like is_ancestor and get_location_from.
-This document specifies a bounded-memory solution using a capped visited set with max_cut-based eviction, suitable for no-alloc embedded environments.
+This document specifies a bounded-memory solution using a max-heap priority queue with in-queue deduplication, suitable for no-alloc embedded environments.

 Problem Statement